Blendify/blender-manual/blender_docs/manual/render/cycles/nodes/types/textures/musgrave.rst

 Scale
    Overall texture scale.
 Detail
-   Controls how many instances of base noise texture are combined.
+   Controls how many instances of base noise textures are combined.
-   Each extra instance is scaled and brings more small details.
+   Each extra instance is scaled and adds smaller details.
 Dimension
    Controls the intensity of the different instances of base noise.
-   Setting it to zero will use the same intensities for all noise instances.
+   Setting it to zero will use the same intensity for all noise instances.
    Larger values will reduce the intensity of finer (larger-scaled) instances, making smaller details less visible.
 Lacunarity
-   Controls the scale of the different instances of base noise.
+   Controls the scale of the different instances of the base noise.
    This is a factor for scaling each further instance, relative to the previous one, i.e. the scales grow exponentially.
 When setting it to 1 all instances have the same scale.
 Offset